uberballo/React-Node-Mongo-Boilerplate/Readme.md

 * Start doing stuff

 ## How to run tests
-* docker-compose -f docker-compose.test.yaml up --exit-code-from back-test
+Start tests with `./scripts/test.sh` or by running `./test.sh` in the `scripts` directory.
+You may need to allow executing file as program.
+Run `chmod +x ./scripts/<scripts name>`

-Here we point to the `docker-compose.test.yaml` file and close all services after the `back-test` has finished.
+The scripts first check if you have the required dependencies installed.
+Then it runs the tests with docker-compose. we point to the `docker-compose.test.yaml` file and close all services after the `back-test` service has finished.
 ## TODO
 If you want to use this in any production, that requires some changes.
 * Add some E2E tests